RussBurnham/DSA-Java-Exercises/README.md

 ## Acknowledgments

 This project is based on exercises from the excellent _The Ultimate Data Structures and Algorithms_ series by [CodeWithMosh](https://codewithmosh.com/).

+## License

+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute this project for personal or commercial purposes.